pathunstrom/makinggames/talk-notes-2018-pyohio/7-rendering.md

 Moving on to rendering, we should start with screens.

+Warning that the following description is _heavily_ simplified.
 Your screen is made up of a two dimensional array of pixels.
 Each pixel can produce red, green, and blue light, in some mix.
 How these pixels get lit depends on the tech in your monitor, but